Anatta336/netmatters-reflection/README.md

 npm install
 ```

-If you're working on files in `./src` and want the project to automatically be rebuilt with those changes you can run:
+If you're working on files in `src` and want the project to automatically be rebuilt with those changes you can run:
 ```
 npm run watch
 ```